 icontxt the communication context identifying the virtual parallel machine.
-Scope: global.
-Type: required.
-Intent: in.
-Specified as: an integer variable.

-${\bf dat}\,$ The local contribution to the global minimum.
+dat The local contribution to the global minimum.

-Scope: local.
-Type: required.
-Intent: inout.
 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, kind, rank and size must agree on all processes.